The Magnificent Seven (2016 film)

-The Magnificent Seven is a 2016 American western action film directed by Antoine Fuqua and written by Nic Pizzolatto and Richard Wenk.
-It is a remake of the 1960 film of the same name, itself an adaptation of the 1954 Japanese film Seven Samurai.
-The film stars Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Lee Byung-hun, Manuel Garcia-Rulfo, Martin Sensmeier, Peter Sarsgaard, and Haley Bennett.
-It was the final film of composer James Horner, who died the previous year after composing part of the score; his friend Simon Franglen completed the music.
-Principal photography began on May 18, 2015, in the north of Baton Rouge, Louisiana.
+The Magnificent Seven is a 2016 American Western action film directed by Antoine Fuqua and written by Nic Pizzolatto and Richard Wenk.
+It is a remake of the 1960 film, which itself was a remake of Akira Kurosawa's film Seven Samurai.
+The film stars Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Lee Byung-hun, Manuel Garcia-Rulfo, Martin Sensmeier, and Peter Sarsgaard.
+It was the final film of composer James Horner, who died the previous year after composing part of the score.
+His friend Simon Franglen completed the music.
+Principal photography began on May 18, 2015, north of Baton Rouge, Louisiana.

-The Magnificent Seven premiered on September 8, 2016, at the 2016 Toronto International Film Festival, and was released in the United States on September 23, 2016, by Metro-Goldwyn-Mayer and Sony Pictures Releasing through its Columbia Pictures label, in conventional and IMAX theatres.
-The film received mixed reviews from critics, where the cast, action sequences and the score were praised, but the story and screenplay received criticism.
+The Magnificent Seven premiered on September 8, 2016, at the 2016 Toronto International Film Festival as the opening film, and was released in the United States on September 23, 2016, by Sony Pictures Releasing.
+The film received mixed reviews from critics, where the cast, action sequences, and the score were praised, but the story and screenplay received criticism.
 It was a moderate success, grossing $162 million worldwide on a production budget of $90 million.